xunyoyo/MolAttnNet/README.md

-## Configuration of the DurgSolAtten environment
+## Configuration of the MolAttnNet environment

 ```
 python==3.6